craftgate/craftgate-php-client/README.md

 ```

 ### Manual Installation
 You need to download the latest [release](https://github.com/craftgate/craftgate-php-client/releases) and copy to your project.
 Then, include the autoload file as shown below.
-This file will autoload all the class files into your project.
+This file will autoload all related classes into your project on-demand.

 ```php
 require '/path/to/craftgate-php-client/autoload.php';